thcolin/thcol.in/hexo/source/_posts/customize-bootstrap-bower-install.md

 [...]
 ```

-I decided to use this file and create a Gulp task which gonna add the content of our `variables.less` file at the end before the compilation process, so that it will overrides the default variables. *I didn't specify it before, but you should copy the* `variables.less` *file from the bower_components folder of Bootstrap into your application assets folder, and edit it as you want.*
+I decided to use this file and create a Gulp task which gonna add the content of our `variables.less` at the end before the compilation process, so that it will overrides the default variables. *I didn't specify it before, but you should copy the* `variables.less` *file from the bower_components folder of Bootstrap into your application assets folder, and edit it as you want.*

 So for the style, by default, it's good !
 We'll only need the `bootstrap.less` file.
 If you want to override the `main` key, you're free, but at least leave the `less/bootstrap.less` file, we need it !
 And don't add other style files, it would be useless and could break the further Gulp task.